MatthiesenXYZ/astro-ghostcms/www/src/content/docs/docs/catppuccin/manual.md

 ---
 title: Manual Install
-description: How to install the Catppuccin Dark theme
+description: How to install the Catppuccin theme
 ---

 [Demo](https://catppuccindark-demo.astro-ghostcms.xyz/)